for-the-new-order/for-the-new-order.github.io/_pages/rules/rules-index.md

     -   2 more career skills
         -   GM and player must agree on the skills
     -   2 skill points to add to career skills.
 At least one must increase the two new career skills.

-## Star Wars Traits

--   If there are missing traits in Genesys that are available in SW EotE, AoR or FoD, they can be ported over with a consensus of the players and the GM about rank, prerequisites, etc.
--   By default, if a trait is available in both games, Genesys has priority
--   If for some reason, the SW version feels more SW-y, consensus could be made to use that version instead or a hybrid house version of both.
--   Nothing is set in stone; we could revert, change or update prior rules if the needs arise.

 ## House rules